dougeby/IntuneDocs/InTuneDocs/DeployUse/create-and-deploy-mobile-app-management-policies-with-microsoft-intune.md

 MAM policies created in the Intune admin console cannot be imported into the Azure portal.
 The MAM policies must be recreated in the Azure portal.

 > You may not see all MAM policy settings in the Intune admin console.
 The Azure portal is the new admin console for creating MAM policies.
-If you create MAM policies on both Intune admin console and Azure portal, the policy in the Azure portal is applied to the apps and deployed to users.
+If you want to deploy managed apps, you must create a MAM policy in the Intune admin console.
+If you create MAM policies on both Intune admin console and Azure portal, the app applies the policy that was created in the Azure portal.

 To see a list of policy settings supported for Android and iOS platforms, select one of the following: